Tattva

 According to various Indian schools of philosophy, tattvas (तत्त्व) are the elements or aspects of reality that constitute human experience.
-In some traditions, they are conceived as an aspect of deity.
+In some traditions, they are conceived as an aspect of the Indian deities.
 Although the number of tattvas varies depending on the philosophical school, together they are thought to form the basis of all our experience.
-The Samkhya philosophy uses a system of 25 tattvas, while Shaivism recognises 36 tattvas.
-In Buddhism, the equivalent is the list of dhammas which constitute reality, as in Nama-rupa.
+The Samkhya philosophy uses a system of 25 tattvas, while Shaivism uses a system of 36 tattvas.
+In Buddhism, the equivalent is the list of Abhidharma which constitute reality, as in Namarupa.

 Etymology

-Tattva (/ˈtʌtvə/) is a Sanskrit word meaning 'thatness', 'principle', 'reality' or 'truth'.
+Tattva (/ˈtʌtvə/) is a Sanskrit word meaning truth.

 Hinduism

 Samkhya

 The Samkhya philosophy regards the Universe as consisting of two eternal realities: Purusha and Prakrti.
 It is therefore a strongly dualist philosophy.
-The Purusha is the centre of consciousness, whereas the Prakriti is the source of all material existence.
-The twenty-five tattva system of Samkhya concerns itself only with the tangible aspect of creation, theorizing that Prakriti is the source of the world of becoming.
+The Purusha is the centre of consciousness, whereas the Prakrti is the source of all material existence.
+The twenty-five tattva system of Samkhya concerns itself only with the tangible aspect of creation, theorizing that Prakrti is the source of the world of becoming.
 It is the first tattva and is seen as pure potentiality that evolves itself successively into twenty-four additional tattvas or principles.

 Shaivism

-In Shaivism the tattvas are inclusive of consciousness as well as material existence.
+In Shaivism, the tattvas are inclusive of consciousness as well as material existence.
 The 36 tattvas of Shaivism are divided into three groups: